 Nearly six million Jews were killed during the Holocaust, and although the Kurc family suffered many losses, they all survived the war.
 When the war was over, some came to America, others settled in Europe, but they all left Poland.
 Georgia Hunter’s grandfather was the middle son, Addy, who was in Paris when Germany invaded Poland.
 He escaped and spent time in Spain, West Africa, Casablanca and Brazil, and had no contact with his family until after the war.
 When he arrived in America, one of the first thing Addy did was change his name, which was short for Adolf, to Eddie.

 How did you hear about it?
-Selected by my book club
+My book club friend selected it.

->

-> Email Book Club Mom at firstname.lastname@example.org for information.
+Email Book Club Mom at firstname.lastname@example.org for information.

 Thanks for visiting – come back soon!